VSkin

 An integer assigned when a skin is created that decides how its texture is positioned on the weapon.
 Two copies of the same skin with different paint seeds can look very different, which is why some seeds are far more valuable than others.

-Related: Pattern, Float
+Related: Pattern, Float, Pattern index

 Pattern